joelparkerhenderson/agile-consulting-is-it-right-for-you/agile-consulting-scorecard-for-first-showcase/index.md

 **Customer collaboration over contract negotiation.**

-- [ ] Is the focus 75%+ on customer collaboration?
+- [ ] Is the showcase more on customer collaboration and less on contract negotiation?

   - Positive examples: Proof of customer collaboration.
 Great: at least one customer is in the showcase in person.
 Good: at least one customer is in the showcase via video.